Glen Park Women Hall of Fame

 For over a century, Glen Park has been powered by women striving to make our community a better place for one and all.
 While the passage of time has likely erased many names, we are fortunate to have rediscovered a significant few.

-As we celebrate a century of suffrage for American women through 2021, the GPNHP is honored to have been selected as Task Force Partner of the 2020 Women's Vote Centennial Initiative.
-As a partner (see all partners of WVCI), we are now part of a national collaborative effort that includes several Smithsonian museums and affiliates, the National Trust for Historic Preservation, National Archives, National Park Service, National Susan B. Anthony House and Museum, the Girl Scouts, the American Bar Association, the Alice Paul Trust, and several others, to bring greater awareness to the story of women, their fight for suffrage, and the ongoing fight for full rights and equality.
+In 2021 as we celebrated a century of woman's suffrage in America, the GPNHP was honored to have been selected as a Task Force Partner of the 2020 Women's Vote Centennial Initiative.
+As a partner (see all partners of WVCI), we were part of a national collaborative effort that included several Smithsonian museums and affiliates, the National Trust for Historic Preservation, National Archives, National Park Service, National Susan B. Anthony House and Museum, the Girl Scouts, the American Bar Association, the Alice Paul Trust, and several others, to bring greater awareness to the story of women, their fight for suffrage, and the ongoing fight for full rights and equality.

-The GPNHP is also now collaborating with the National Women's History Alliance, an organization committed to the goals of education, empowerment, equality, and inclusion.
-The NWHA recognizes the achievements of women in all facets of life – science, community, government, literature, art, sports, medicine – and the huge impact it can have on the development of self-respect and new opportunities for girls and young women.
+The GPNHP also collaborated with the National Women's History Alliance, an organization committed to the goals of education, empowerment, equality, and inclusion.
+The NWHA recognized the achievements of women in all facets of life – science, community, government, literature, art, sports, medicine – and the huge impact it can have on the development of self-respect and new opportunities for girls and young women.